tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 This step covers [Step 1: Prepare Active Directory](https://learn.microsoft.com/azure/azure-local/deploy/deployment-prep-active-directory), [Step 2: Download the operating system](https://learn.microsoft.com/azure/azure-local/deploy/download-23h2-software) and [Step 3A: Install OS manually via ISO](https://learn.microsoft.com/azure/azure-local/deploy/deployment-install-os).

-1. Open Azure portal from the following **Deploy to Azure** on [README](https://github.com/tksh164/hci-lab/blob/main/README.md) to deploy your lab environment.
-To keep the README tab, open it in a new tab (Ctrl + Click).
+1. Open the Azure portal from the **Deploy to Azure** button on the [README](https://github.com/tksh164/hci-lab/blob/main/README.md) to deploy your lab environment.
+To keep the README open, use Ctrl + Click to open the Azure portal in a new tab.

-    > **Tips:** The only difference between languages is the UI language displayed when you deploy your lab environment in Azure portal.
+    > **Tip:** The only difference between languages is the UI language displayed when you deploy your lab environment in the Azure portal.
 The language does not affect the lab environment you deploy.

-    > **Tips:** We recommend choosing **Yes, I trust the authors** to use the user friendly deployment UI.
+    > **Tip:** We recommend choosing **Yes, I trust the authors** to use the user friendly deployment UI.
 Read the [FAQ](./hci-lab-tour.md#why-the-trust-confirmation-message-shown-when-opening-deploy-to-azure) for details.

 2. Fill out required fields in the UI form.